forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 ## Introduction
-Whether and if yes under which circumstances a people have the right to secede from a parent country and against the will of the latter is a controversial topic in international law.
-In  [*The Normative Status of Self-Determination in International Law: A Formula for Uncertainty in the Scope and Content of the Right?*](#saul-2011) by Matthew Saul considers different viewpoints by states and scholars.
+Whether and if yes under which circumstances a people have the right to secede from a parent country and against the will of the latter is a controversial topic in international law. [*The Normative Status of Self-Determination in International Law: A Formula for Uncertainty in the Scope and Content of the Right?*](#saul-2011) considers different viewpoints by states and scholars.

 > The opinion advocated here:
 > * autonomy including self determined government.